-If anyone's going to change minds on this, it's Mike Miller and Steve Kroschel, two dudes in Alaska who really, really love wolverines.
-The pair have teamed up on a one-of-a-kind pilot project that, fingers crossed, could be using the small but mighty beasts' super powers of scent to save lost skiers caught in avalanches as soon as winter 2017.
+If people are going to change minds on this, it's Mike Miller and Steve Kroschel, two dudes in Alaska who really, really love wolverines.
+The pair have teamed up on a one-of-a-kind pilot project that, fingers crossed, could be using the small but mighty beasts' super powers of scent to save lost skiers caught in avalanches by winter 2017.

 It turns out wolverines happen to be naturally adept at finding buried meat bags after an avalanche.
 Rather than going through all the work of killing small game like rabbit and geese, they see the sides of mountains as giant freezers full of bigger scores like moose and sheep.
 They can smell deep below the surface of the snow, scale any terrain, and dig like motherfuckers, too.

-Instead, with the help of animal behaviourist Chandelle Cotter, they'll train the wolverines to track human scent, and let humans do the digging.
-"It does sound, probably, far-fetched, but the reality is this kind of training is actually being done all over the world in different projects," Cotter told Alaska Dispatch News, citing rats trained to sniff out mines in Cambodia and Dutch eagles that take out drones.
+Instead, with the help of animal behaviorist Chandelle Cotter, they'll train the wolverines to track human scent, and let humans do the digging.
+"It does sound probably far-fetched, but the reality is this kind of training is actually being done all over the world in different projects," Cotter told the Alaska Dispatch News, citing rats trained to sniff out mines in Cambodia and Dutch eagles that take out drones.

-With extra endurance, strength and a nose at least seven times more sensitive, Miller and Kroschel see a huge advantage over the retrievers or bloodhounds used in regular searches.
+With extra endurance, strength, and an extremely sensitive sense of smell, Miller and Kroschel see a huge advantage over the retrievers or bloodhounds used in regular searches.